Yogeshwar198/Task_Management/README.md

 ```bash
 http://localhost:4000
 ```

+## Features
+- **Node.js with Express**: Backend API framework built on Node.js with Express and TypeScript.
+- **Endpoints:
+GET /tasks: Fetch all tasks.
+GET /tasks/:id: Fetch a single task by ID.
+POST /tasks: Create a new task.
+PUT /tasks/:id: Update a task by ID.
+DELETE /tasks/:id: Delete a task by ID.

+- **Async Handling**: Implements advanced async handling with a streaming API to integrate external data with task details.
+- **Database**: Uses an in-memory database for simplicity or lightweight databases like SQLite or MongoDB.
+- **Timeout Feature**: Tasks will be moved to the "Timeout" category if their duration exceeds a certain threshold.
+- **Error Handling**: Robust error handling and validation for all endpoints.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.